mdillondc/todo-txt-tui/README.md

 pip3 install todo-txt-tui
 ```

-### Troubleshooting

-Mac users may have issues with their Python installation.
-See [troubleshooting](troubleshooting.md).

 ### How to update

 You will be notified if a new version is available, but you can update manually.